Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 In Cyprus, thousands of cats were diagnosed in the first months of this year.
 The disease spread rapidly, contradicting common ideas about how FIP develops.

-"It's just not right," said Dr. Danielle Gunn-Moore when she discovered this summer that the number of diagnoses on the island had increased 40-fold compared to the previous year.
-Gunn-Moore is Professor of Feline Medicine at the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
+“It’s just not right,” said Dr. Danielle Gunn-Moore, a professor of feline medicine at the Royal (Dick) School of Veterinary Medicine at the University of Edinburgh, when she found out this summer that the number of diagnoses on the island had increased 40-fold compared to the previous year.

 So far unpublished work, which was published on the bioRxiv portal in November before being published in a peer-reviewed journal, offers preliminary answers to the question of why so many cats fell ill in Cyprus.
 Based on RNA sequencing of samples from dozens of cats with FIP, the authors of the paper argue that a strain of coronavirus that arose from separate feline and canine coronaviruses may have combined, linking the fecal excretion and infectivity of the common FECV virus with the virulence of the mutated FIP virus to one pathogen.

-"In normal FIP, the FIP virus is rarely spread," said Gunn-Moore, the paper's author.
-"That's a huge difference in the case of a new epidemic.
-Everything says that it is directly portable.”
+"In normal FIP, the FIP virus is rarely spread," said Gunn-Moore, the author of the paper.
+"That's a huge difference in the new outbreak.
+Everything suggests it's directly transmitted."

-Veterinary researchers contacted by the VIN news service for comment on the paper called the evidence "interesting" and "highly suggestive" but not definitive.
-They say that more research is needed, which the authors say is in full swing.
+Veterinary researchers asked by VIN to comment on the paper called the evidence “interesting” and “highly suggestive” but not definitive.
+They say further research is needed, which the authors say is underway.

 In short